Austroscolia soror

 Austroscolia soror is a species of scoliid wasp and a common insect found in eastern Australia.
 This is one of several Australian species collectively referred to as a blue flower wasp, black flower wasp, or blue hairy flower wasp.

 Distribution

 A. soror occurs in coastal areas from Queensland south to Victoria.

 Description and identification

 A. soror is a very large scoliid wasp reaching up to 3 cm long.
 The body is black, and the wings are smoky with a blue iridescence.
 This colour scheme is shared by several other Australian scoliids.
 The setae of A. soror are entirely black, and the second sternite is non-tuberculate.
+As the punctation on the pronotum, mesothorax, and gaster is sparse, these parts appear shining rather than matte.
 As a member of Austroscolia, the wings have a single recurrent vein and three submarginal cells.

-Distinguishing this species requires close and thorough inspection of specimens.
-The allied and mostly sympatric A. nitida varifrons has denser punctures on the pronotum, mesothorax, and gaster.
-A. commixta of the Northern Territory, known only from the male, has a tuberculate second sternite and has shorter antennae.
-Another common species, Australelis anthracina, has two recurrent veins and white setae.
-While most females and southwestern males of that species are entirely black, males in the east have a single pair of yellow to orange spots on the third segment of the gaster.